 By now we should know that our video interviews would look very weird if we were to only have a key light for our subject.
 With only key light focused on the subject, there will be a lot of shadows that have to be dealt with.
 That’s is why having a soft fill light is more important than ever, not just to fill in the other side of your subject’s face but also to not have too much contrast across our image.
 Fill light generally help with creating greater depth in the shot with lighting.

-A little extra note on the fill light
+A little extra note:

-Some people may think that fill light has to be placed identical to the key light, but no. you have to rely on symmetry if you are shooting for a more professional, polished look.
+Some people may think that fill light has to be placed identical to the key or main light, but no. you have to rely on symmetry if you are shooting for a more professional, polished look.
 That is why a fill light carries 50% of the power of common key light.
-Sometimes the number sits at 75%, but it never goes beyond the impact of the key light in any way.
+Sometimes the number sits at 75%, but it never goes beyond the impact of the key or the main light in any way.
 For high-lit commercials, the number goes up instead of down for the fill light, in some cases 85% or 90% of fill light is needed to get the even look of the subject.
 But in cases of cinematic lighting, the number goes down to 25% to 40%.
 All of this is done on purpose to mimic the emotional mood of them who are being interviewed.
 Each light sources serves their own purpose without interfering with another.

 The back light